Duncreggan Village resident information

 They also deal with minor disputes and any minor incidents of anti-social behaviour initially on an informal basis.

-Your RA will organise social activities and give you important information about all aspects of campus facilities.
+Your RSAs will organise social activities through the Resident's Life programme and give you important information about all aspects of campus facilities.

 - Patrick Gribben: MP131, Flat 5, Block 2